elm-city-craftworks/practicing-ruby-manuscripts/articles/v1/002-method-lookup.md

  * You can use `alias_method` to create a monkeypatch to `Timer`, which will inject your code into the original application, but runs risks of naming clashes and other nasty things.

 While it ultimately depends on how the calling code uses this `Timer` class, and what features are provided for making extensions, it's not going to be trivial to modify systems built in this fashion.
-But because we already determined this was a narrow bit of functionality designed to be used internally within a larger application, it isn't necessarily a problem that it isn't super extendable.
+But because we already determined this was a narrow bit of functionality designed to be used internally within a larger application, it isn't a problem that it isn't super extendable.

 Many of the rules that apply to defining your own classes also apply to inheritance based designs, so let's investigate that now.